gao7yuan/MIT-Distributed-Systems/Lecture1.md

       - here we depend on functional and deterministic Map()!
     - master need not re-run Map if Reduces have fetched all intermediate data though then *a Reduce crash would then force re-execution of failed Map*
   - Reduce worker crashes.
-    - finshed tasks are OK -- stored in GFS, with replicas.
+    - finished tasks are OK -- stored in GFS, with replicas.
     - master re-starts worker's unfinished tasks on other workers.
   - Reduce worker crashes in the middle of writing its output.
-    - GFS has atomic rename that prevents output from being visible until complete. so it's safe for the master to re-run the Reduce tasks somewhere else.
+    - GFS has *atomic rename* that prevents output from being visible until complete. so it's safe for the master to re-run the Reduce tasks somewhere else.
   - **my notes**
     - In computing, **rename** refers to the altering of a name of a file.